-Generally, share deals imply the execution of a written Share Purchase Agreement regulating the terms and conditions of the transaction, which may follow a more simple or complex structure depending on the type of M&A transaction concerned.
-It is also common for the parties to execute other documents such as confidentiality agreements, non-binding and final offers, transitional services agreements governing the seller's provision of services to the target company for a limited period after closing or shareholder's agreements, financing agreements and additional security packages if external debt providers are involved in the transaction.
-Share deals concerning public takeover procedures also imply the execution of a different and/or additional set of documentation that must be prepared in accordance with the specific rules provided for in the PSC such as the announcement of the decision to launch the bid, the prospectus and other additional documentation.
+Generally, share deals imply the execution of a written share purchase agreement regulating the terms and conditions of the transaction, which may follow a more simple or complex structure depending on the type of M&A transaction concerned.
+It is also common for the parties to execute other documents such as shareholder's agreements, confidentiality agreements, non-binding and binding offers, equity commitment letters, escrow agreements, transitional services agreements governing the seller's provision of services to the target company or the purchaser for a limited period after closing or shareholder's agreements, financing agreements and additional security packages if external debt providers are involved in the transaction.
+Share deals concerning public takeover procedures also imply the execution of a different and/or additional set of documentation that must be prepared in accordance with the specific rules provided for in the PSC, such as the announcement of the decision to launch the bid, the prospectus, where applicable, and other additional documentation.

-Other M&A structures, such as mergers, involve specific procedures and imply the preparation of mandatory documentation such as the merger project, the statutory auditor's report or the necessary registration of the merger project with the Commercial Registry Office or the approval of the merger project by the shareholders of each relevant company.
+Other M&A structures, such as mergers or demergers, involve specific procedures and imply the preparation of mandatory documentation such as the merger or demerger project, the statutory auditor's report or the necessary registration of the merger or demerger project with the Commercial Registry Office or the approval of the merger or demerger project by the shareholders of each relevant company.

 Finally, the necessary documentation in an asset deal varies greatly depending on the asset concerned and the applicable legal regime.